libdither/libdither/research/applications/disp/lambda-trees.md

-# Lambda Trees: A deduplication-friendly lambda-calculus construction
+# Lambda Trees: A deduplication friendly alternative to De Brujin Indicies.

+Used in [Disp]

 The current most well known way of representing the lambda calculus is [De Brujin Indicies](https://en.wikipedia.org/wiki/De_Bruijn_index).